NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/troubleshooting.md

     ```

 If it takes longer or something seems wrong, you could try the following:
 - Check if Turtlebot is running correctly.
-You can see it in the LED ring on the powerbutton.
+You can see it in the LED ring on the power button.
 It should normally be steady white.
 You can see the color coding at [https://iroboteducation.github.io/create3_docs/hw/face/](https://iroboteducation.github.io/create3_docs/hw/face/).
 A red light is usually a sign that the Turtlebot need to be powercycled
 - Run `ros2 node list` and see if the nodes from the Robot show up.
 It should look like the following (namespaces can vary):
     ```Bash
         /turtle1/analyzers